khamiltonuk/javascipt-bits/README.md

 ## Find the average length of strings in array

 - Input: Array of strings
-- Ouput: The average length
+- Output: The average length

 ```javascript
 // For loop method